threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_quick.md

   periodic_wake_up_start: 01:00PM
 ```

-For more information on the configuration file, refer to the [Farmerbot repository](https://github.com/threefoldtech/tfgrid-sdk-go/tree/development/farmerbot) or the [Additional Information section](farmerbot_information.md#yaml-configuration-file-template).
+For more information on the configuration file, refer to the [Additional Information section](farmerbot_information.md#yaml-configuration-file-template).

+You can also consult the [Farmerbot repository](https://github.com/threefoldtech/tfgrid-sdk-go/tree/development/farmerbot).

 ### Environment Variables File Template (.env)